Mining self-similarity: Label super-resolution with epitomic representations: Conclusion

 Motivated by the observation that deep convolutional networks usually have a small effective receptive field, we revisit simple patch mixture models, in particular, epitomes.
 As generative models that allow addition of latent variables, these approaches have several advantages.
-They are interpretable: an epitome looks like the imagery on which it was trained (Fig.~\ref{fig:epitome_overlapping_patches}).
-The desired invariances can be directly modeled with additional hidden variables, as \cite{frey1999transformed} modeled the illumination.
+They are interpretable: an epitome looks like the imagery on which it was trained (Fig.~\ref{fig:epitome_overlapping_patches}), and examining the posteriors over epitome positions is akin to understanding weights for many neurons at once.
+The desired invariances can be directly modeled with additional hidden variables, just as \cite{frey1999transformed} modeled illumination.
 They can be combined with other statistical procedures, as we show with our novel label super-resolution formulation (Sec.~\ref{sec:lsr}).
 They can be pretrained on a large amount of unlabeled data so that a small number of labeled points are needed to train prediction models, and they can be a base of hierarchical or pyramidal models that reason over long ranges, e.g., \cite{cheung-jojic-smaras-cvpr2007,jojic-perina-eccv2012,weber-welling-perona-2000,fergus2005learning,lazebnik-schmid-ponce-cvpr2006}.
+Using epitome-derived features in tasks that require long-range reasoning, such as common benchmarks for segmentation or classification of large images, is an interesting subject for future work.

-Just as deep neural networks suffered from the vanishing gradient problem for years, before such innovations as stagewise pre-training \cite{stagewise}, dropout \cite{dropout}, and the recognition of the numerical advantages of ReLU units \cite{relu}, the epitomic representations had suffered from their own numerical problems stemming from the large dynamic range of the posterior distributions in large epitomes.
-As a remedy, we designed a new large-scale epitome learning algorithm that allowed us to run experiments on hundreds of billions of pixels and show that simply through mining patch self-similarity, epitomic representations outperform the state of the art in domain transfer and label super-resolution in land cover mapping and pathology image segmentation.
+Just as deep neural networks suffered from the vanishing gradient problem for years, before such innovations as stagewise pretraining \cite{stagewise}, dropout \cite{dropout}, and the recognition of the numerical advantages of ReLU units \cite{relu}, epitomic representations had suffered from their own numerical problems stemming from the large dynamic range of the posterior distributions.
+As a remedy, we designed a new large-scale learning algorithm that allowed us to run experiments on hundreds of billions of pixels.
+We showed that simply through mining patch self-similarity, epitomic representations outperform the neural state of the art in domain transfer and label super-resolution in two important application domains.

+We direct the reader to the SI for more examples, code, results on another competition dataset (in which epitomes were the basis for the winning method \cite{contest}), and discussion on future research.